cubic-js/cubic/README.md

 - Full OAuth2 integration
 - Pub/Sub model for real-time data
 - Rate limits and caching on a per-endpoint basis
-- Clear endpoint schema for automated unit tests
+- Concise endpoint schema for automated unit tests

 We provide all of these features regardless of which http/ws server you choose to use under the hood.